Measurement of $\sigma(e^+e^- \to HZ) \times {\cal B}r(H \to ZZ^*)$ at the 250 GeV ILC: Conclusions

 \section{Conclusions}

 We studied the $e^+e^- \to HZ$ process with subsequent $H \to Z Z^\star$ decay.
 The analysis is performed assuming the integrated luminosity 2 ab$^{-1}$ collected at the $e^+e^-$ collisions with center-of-mass energy 250 GeV and the beam polarizations ${\cal{P}}_{e^-e^+} = (-0.8, +0.3)$.
 Four channels are studied and the corresponding signal and background contributions are estimated using MC simulation.
 Summing results obtained in the four studied channels we obtain the combined statistical uncertainty 5.29$\,\%$.
 This indicates, that the Higgs width can be measured using this method with an accuracy of about (5--6)$\,\%$ within the model-independent approach.
 We also repeated the analysis assuming two data samples with integrated luminosities 0.9 ab$^{-1}$ and two beam polarizations ${\cal{P}}_{e^-e^+} = (\mp0.8, \pm0.3)$ and obtained the statistical uncertainty of 6.15$\,\%$.
+The accuracy of this method is similar to one obtained in ~\cite{wp,hww}, where measurements of four or five processes have to be performed to determine the Higgs width.
+The results of both methods can be combined to further improve the accuracy.

-The Higgs width can be potentially constrained in a future with accuracy of about 2$\,\%$ applying a global fit with many Higgs related parameters included in the frame of the Effective Field Theory (EFT) approach.
-Our measurement will allow to test the Higgs width value obtained within the SM, as well as within the EFT approach.
-Moreover, the results obtained in this analysis can be included in the global EFT fit, that will improve its accuracy.
+The Higgs width can be potentially constrained in the future with an accuracy of about 2$\,\%$ by applying a global fit with many Higgs related parameters included in the frame of the effective field theory (EFT) approach~\cite{eft}.
+Our measurement can be used to test the Higgs width value obtained within the SM, as well as within the EFT approach.
+Moreover, the results obtained in this analysis can be included in the global EFT fit, that can improve its accuracy.
+Quantitatively it will be studied in a global fit for the upcoming Snowmass 2021 Higgs white paper with the input measurement from this paper.